COVER N. 529 - ARGENTINA

 Now this didn't mean much, as I didn't know the exchange rate for Argentinian currency.
 So I hopped to Xe currency converter on the internet and typed in the 8,600 on the left box, asking for a conversion to my own Euros.

-I know traditional mail has dwindled in later years due to us writing one another with bits of electricity, but mail companies and postal administrations have found ways of compensanting for that with the increased number of parcel transactions and diversifications of services they provide.
+I know traditional mail has dwindled in later years due to us writing one another with bits of electricity, but mail companies and postal administrations have found ways of compensating for that with the increased number of parcel transactions and diversifications of services they provide.

-And I also know that inflation is a tiger whose cage is sometimes very hard to close, but to think that to send an international letter one has to spend about 5% of the national average monthly wage (according to official data cited here) is mindblowing, to say the least.
+And I also know that inflation is a tiger whose cage is sometimes very hard to close, but to think that to send an international letter one has to spend about 5% of the national average monthly wage (according to official data cited here) is mind-blowing, to say the least.

 Some countries share traditions, other share languages, some religious affinity, others political affinity, but some do share matter of wonder, and so do Argentina and Colombia, it seems.
 What best to share than to be blessed with the joy of having in our waters some of the most impressive creatures that inhabit our planet?